nowakowsk/dukcpp/README.md

 Vector operator-(const Vector& lhs, float rhs);
 ```

-It's reasonable that user might want to call it in ES code in the following manner.
+It's reasonable that user might want to use it in ES code in the following manner.

 ```javascript
 var vec1 = new Vector(1, 1);